 Safely Managing Online Transactions for Your Business

-As more and more of our financial transactions move online, fraud and identity theft are becoming an even more significant threat to financial institutions, businesses and individuals alike.
-Cyber crime is always evolving and criminals are always looking for new technologies, and scams to secure information and data that can be used to attempt fraudulent activities.
-Whether you are a business user or individual customers, it is important that you remain vigilant regarding your use of the online environment to conduct financial transactions.
+As more financial transactions move online, fraud and identity theft are becoming a significant threat to financial institutions, businesses and individuals.
+Cybercriminals routinely employ new technologies and scams to secure information and data, and attempt fraudulent activities.
+Whether you are a business user or individual customer, it is important to remain vigilant regarding the use of the online environment to conduct financial transactions.
 This information is also provided to help you understand how GRB will conduct business in the event we need to contact you regarding your accounts:

 The following represents GRB’s standard business practice regarding your online transactions: